 Years later, Joey developed peripheral neuropathy, a nerve condition that causes weakness, numbness, and pain in the hands and feet and other parts of the body.
 His condition worsened to the point of near-paralysis, and, he was forced to leave the workforce in 2001.
 After the unexpected death of his wife of 25 years, Joey also began to struggle with depression and alcohol abuse.

-As the effects of his neuropathy began to improve, Joey decided to re-enter the workforce and search for a new career.
+As his neuropathy began to improve, Joey decided to re-enter the workforce and search for a new career.
 Determined to reach his goal, he applied for employment services with Louisiana Rehabilitation Services (LRS) in April 2014.

 Joey worked closely with his LRS counselors to manage his depression and maintain sobriety.
 Even so, searching for a new career was not an easy task; Joey struggled to get an interview and was unable to complete a GED program or learn another trade.
-Fortunately, the search ended in 2014 when LRS referred Joey to a job training program at PRIDE Industries’ contract at Ft.
+Fortunately, in 2014 LRS referred Joey to a job training program at PRIDE Industries’ contract at Ft.
 Polk.

 Job Training & Placement Services for People with Disabilities